Brave cancer survivor Amy-Lee to start Aberdeen's Race for Life - Evening Express

 She was diagnosed with Peripheral T-cell Lymphoma, a rare form of Non-Hodgkin Lymphoma.

-However, she has now been told she is cancer free and is looking forward to celebrating her 13th birthday tomorrow by starting the Race for Life event in Aberdeen this weekend.
+However, she has now been told she is cancer free and is celebrating by starting the Race for Life event in Aberdeen this weekend.

 The Lochside Academy pupil will ring the bell at the start line, sending more than 3,000 runners in the 5k and 10k race on their way at the Beach Esplanade on Sunday.